Quantum interferometers: principles and applications: Franson Interferometer

-One year after the structure shown in Fig.\,\ref{Franson} was proposed, Lima et al. experimentally realized the hug Franson interferometer to perform a post-selection loophole-free energy-time Bell experiment \cite{Lima2010PRA}.
+Later, Lima et al. experimentally realized the hug Franson interferometer to perform a post-selection loophole-free energy-time Bell experiment \cite{Lima2010PRA}.
 Subsequently, Vallone et al. used the same interferometer to implement a Hardy-type test of quantum nonlocality free from the post-selection loophole \cite{Vallone2011PRA}.
-The long-distance fiber-based distribution of genuine energy-time entanglement has also been achieved in the laboratory \cite{Cuevas2013NC} and deployed in an optical fiber network \cite{Carvacho2015PRL} with the help of hug Franson interferometer.
+The long-distance fiber-based distribution of genuine energy-time entanglement has also been achieved \cite{Cuevas2013NC} and deployed in an optical fiber network \cite{Carvacho2015PRL} with the help of hug Franson interferometer.
 In 2019, a novel application of this interferometer was proposed by Gianani \cite{Gianani2019PRR} for reconstructing the joint spectral phase of photon pairs in a noisy environment.
 In 2021, Lum et al. reported an experiment in which the interferometer was used to witness the survival of energy-time entanglement after the photons propagated through biological tissue and scattering media \cite{Lum2021BOE}.
 Recently, the hug Franson interferometer has been realized on a chip and used to certify genuine energy-time and time-bin entanglement \cite{Santagiustina2023arXiv}.
+Dispite of these progresses, most works involving energy-time or time-bin entanglement, even conducted much recently, still employ the original version of Franson interferometer as the tool to implement Bell test \cite{Kim2022APL,Hohn2023PRR}.
+It is argued that we cannot simply claim whether Franson's original setup can or cannot be used for the violation of local realism without the details of the experiment and goal.
+For more discussions, interested reader should refer to Ref. \cite {Jogenfors2014JPA}.